- July 27, 2020

-So it’s essential to know how to change a car tire.
+It is essential to know how to properly and safely change a car tire.
 Here’s our step-by-step guide to changing a flat tire.

 It’s not always easy to find a good spot for changing a tire safely.
 Aim for a level, hard surface with some distance between the road and your car.
 But don’t drive too long on your rim, or you’ll be paying for a new wheel as well.